opendatateam/udata/docs/getting-started.md

 You can find [common errors and workarounds for Macos on udata documentation](https://udata.readthedocs.io/en/latest/development-environment/#macos-big-sur-caveat).

 !!! info
-    You need to make sure that your virtualenv is activated for the entire development process.
+    With `uv`, the virtual environment is managed automatically.
+With `pip`, you need to activate the virtualenv manually: `source .venv/bin/activate`.

 ## Configure udata